 Study the description of the research and find meaning in your social context.

 Step 4: Verify Your Methodological Decisions

-After completing your methodology, you should make a case study and mention why you choose these methods and also discuss why other methods were not appropriate.
-You can show a collective approach, new information or perception.
+After completing your methodologydissertation, you should make a case study mention why you chose these methods, and also discuss why other methods were not appropriate.
+You can show a collective approach, new information, or perception.

-Tip - While discussing your approach, you can acknowledge the limitations and weakness of your approach along with strengths that overpower that weakness.
+Tip - While discussing your approach, you can acknowledge the limitations and weaknesses of your approach along with strengths that overpower that weakness.